Dec 31, 1988

 Today, it is not even necessary to bypass the stage of the bourgeois revolution.
 In the poor countries, as much as in the industrialized countries, the proletariat is now in a position to take power and implement proletarian democracy within the huge metropolitan centers in which it is concentrated.

-As their economic crisis developed from 1973, the imperialist strongholds started to export it towards the Third World and Eastern Europe.
+As their economic crisis developed from 1973, the imperialist strongholds started to export it toward the Third World and Eastern Europe.
 At the same time a swift and massive proletarianization was taking place in all the Third World countries.

 The results were soon visible.
 It was no coincidence that, in the Philippines in 1986, the US Army chose to drop their support for the old dictator Marcos as a result of huge popular demonstrations with some 500,000 flooding the streets of Manila, whereas 18 years of communist guerrilla warfare in the mountains had not moved the regime by one inch.